RMeli/Covid19/README.md

 # Covid19

+## Disclaimer

-**Disclaimer**: I'm not a virologist or any sort of expert in the field.
-Use/interpret the content of this notebook at your own risk.
+**I am not a virologist or any sort of expert in the field.
+Use/interpret the content of this notebook at your own risk.**